 Pitfall # 2: Lack of Sufficient Management Commitment

-Most companies know that an ERP project requires a considerable amount of commitment and sometimes overtime work from employees in addition to maintaining day-to-day business.
+Most companies know that an ERP project requires a considerable amount of commitment and sometimes overtime work from employees, in addition to maintaining the day-to-day operations.
 But what about the management team?
 Leadership that’s disengaged or too busy can kill a project in its tracks.
+An ERP implementation isn’t about pushing a button and everything happens automatically: it takes time and careful attention to get right.

 In order to succeed in the ERP implementation, the project team needs strong (and vocal) support from management.
 Communicating clearly and frequently with the company about the expectations for the project, helping free up the resources needed, maintaining a positive attitude and energy, showing appreciation, and making themselves available for planning sessions are key ways the management team can help overcome this pitfall.